 Ultimately the success and sustainability of a club may be directly correlated to the commitment the agent makes in setting it up and providing support where needed.
-School-based 4-H clubs are rewarding in that they offer opportunities for youth to participate that would otherwise not.
+School-based 4-H clubs are rewarding in that they offer participation opportunities for youth that otherwise may not have access to 4-H programs.
 For more successful tips in implementation, refer to the School-Based 4-H Programming series of documents.

 In conclusion, 4-H offers many opportunities to engage youth at school-based sites.
 There are multiple steps that can be implemented to allow for success and lead to sustainability.
 Not all program-development models will work for all sites but understanding the differences can help keep everyone involved happy and benefit youth to the best of everyone's ability.